adapt-it/adapt-it-mobile/_pages/working-with-knowledge-base.md

 date:   2023-11-08 12:21
 ---

 The translations you create in Adapt It Mobile are stored in a **knowledge base**, also known as a translation memory.
 The knowledge base contains words or phrases in the source language, and one or more translations in the target language.
-The next time you translate that word or phrase, Adapt It Mobile will suggest the previous translation -- you can either use that translation or type in a new one as appropriate.
+The next time you translate that word or phrase, Adapt It Mobile will suggest the previous translation.
+If there is more than one translation, Adapt It Mobile will display the most frequently used translation first in a drop-down list.
+You can either use an existing translation or type in a new one as appropriate.

-In addition to the normal process of translating text, there are 3 oher ways to build up the knowledge base:
+In addition to the normal process of translating text, there are 3 other ways to build up the knowledge base:

 - You can [import data from a Rapid Word Collection workshop](#rwc-file)
 - You can [import a key word (sfm) file](#keyword-file)